Radware/CloudWAF-command-line-tool/README.md

         fingerprint: 87FE361698CB3F47683245984DDAF08E334818D3

-Please note that the "fingerprint" field here can be calculated using the following command:
+Please note that the sha1 "fingerprint" field above can be calculated before the deployment using the following command:

     cwafctl utils get_certificate_fingerprint < ./"yaml files"/certificate.yaml